USE OF TECHNOLOGY AND DIGITAL CITIZENSHIP

 - leaving the immediate presence of the other person

-- asking the supervisor or peer mediator for assistance
+- asking a staff member or peer mediator for assistance

 STUDENT CODE OF CONDUCT